Street Songs: Release

 "Give It to Me Baby", the lead single from the album, became James' second number one single on the R&B chart, spending five weeks at the top spot.
-The next single, "Super Freak", was an even bigger hit, reaching number 16 on the Billboard Top 100.
+The next single, "Super Freak", was an even bigger hit, reaching number 16 on the Billboard Hot 100.

 A Deluxe Edition was released in 2001 containing an additional 17 mixes and live versions of the album tracks.
 Although the song "Fire and Desire" (a duet he performed with singer Teena Marie) was not originally released as a single, the song itself received much airplay on R&B radio stations and has since become a classic hit.
-James and Marie would reunite to perform the song at the 2004 BET Awards 5 weeks before James' death.
+James and Marie would reunite to perform the song at the 2004 BET Awards five weeks before James' death.

-Reception
+Critical reception

 The album became an immediate success upon its release, eventually reaching number three on the US Pop chart—James's highest-charting album during his career—and spending twenty weeks at number one on the US R&B chart.
 The album was certified platinum in the US in July 1981.
-By 1983, the album had sold nearly 4 million copies worldwide.
+By 1983, the album had sold nearly four million copies worldwide.
 At the 24th Annual Grammy Awards (1982), James was nominated for Best Male Rhythm and Blues Vocal Performance for the album while being the first African American male artist to be nominated in the Best Male Rock Vocal Performance category for the song "Super Freak".